krother/learning_paths/machine_learning.md

 * distinguish classification and regression
 * enumerate some Machine Learning methods
 * draw the Machine Learning pyramid
-* draw the data science venn diagram
-* draw the Machine Learning venn diagram
+* draw the Data Science Venn diagram
-* name prerequisites of Machine Learning
 * name advantages of Machine Learning over normal programming
 * enumerate applications of Machine Learning
 * describe a typical workflow of a Machine Learning project